MalasadaTech/ioc-comparer/README.md

 The tool can use IPinfo.io's Lite API service to retrieve ASN information for IP addresses:

-1. Copy `config.ini.template` to `config.ini` if you haven't already
+1. Copy `.env.template` to `.env` if you haven't already
-2. Add your IPinfo.io API key to the config file under the [API_KEYS] section
+2. Add your IPinfo.io API key to the .env file
 3. Run the tool normally - IPinfo enrichment happens automatically if a valid key is present

 If IPinfo.io lookup fails or no API key is provided, the tool automatically falls back to Team Cymru's DNS-based ASN lookup.